EMI-Group/evox/docs/source/tutorial/tutorial_part4.md

 In summary, custom configuration means modifying EvoX’s default behavior for a specific task.
 This usually involves deeper usage of EvoX's API.
 We’ll cover more in the **development and extension** section.
 For beginners, just remember: EvoX offers flexible interfaces that let experienced users tweak nearly every detail—but you can also stick with defaults and get results quickly.

-### Plugin Management
+## Plugin Management

 "Plugins" here refer to optional components or extension modules in EvoX—such as visualization tools, reinforcement learning environment wrappers, and sibling projects in the EvoX ecosystem.
 Managing plugins in EvoX mainly involves **installing and using optional modules**.
 Here are some key extensions and how to manage them:

 - **Visualization Plugin**: EvoX includes the `evox.vis_tools` module, which contains a `plot` submodule for charting and supports the `.exv` log format for real-time data streams.
 To use visualization, install EvoX with the `vis` extra: `pip install evox[vis]`.
 (If not installed initially, you can install later or just run `pip install plotly` to satisfy dependencies.)
 When using visual tools, you typically call plot functions after the monitor logs data—for example, `EvalMonitor.plot()` uses `vis_tools.plot`.
 Ensuring this plugin is installed avoids errors from missing libraries like `matplotlib`.

 - **Neuroevolution Plugin**: EvoX supports reinforcement learning environments (like the Brax physics engine) and neural individual optimization (neuroevolution).
-These features are bundled in the `neuroevolution` extension, installed via `pip install evox[neuroevolution]`.
+These features are bundled in the `neuroevolution` extension, installed via `pip install "evox[neuroevolution]"`.
 This includes the Google Brax library, Gym, and more.
 After installation, you can use wrappers like `BraxProblem` in `evox.problems.neuroevolution` to turn RL environments into optimization problems.
 Tools like `ParamsAndVector` are also included for flattening PyTorch model parameters into vectors for evolution.
 Note that Brax only works on Linux or Windows via WSL—native Windows Python may only run on CPU.
 In short, enabling or disabling EvoX plugins is controlled via installation of specific extras.

 - **Sibling Projects**: EvoX has related projects such as EvoRL (focused on evolutionary reinforcement learning) and EvoGP (GPU-accelerated genetic programming).
 These share EvoX's design philosophy and interface.
 If your task is RL-heavy, you might prefer these dedicated frameworks.
 Managing these plugins means ensuring version compatibility and satisfying dependencies.
 For example, EvoRL uses JAX and Brax, while EvoGP may require symbolic tree libraries.
 These libraries can usually coexist without conflicts.
 Think of them as complementary tools that can be called from the main EvoX project—or left out entirely for a lean setup.